 The universal biohazard symbol is used to identify biohazardous materials.
-Team members should place biohazardous materials or other potentially infectious materials (OPIM) in containers marked with the biohazard symbol.
+Team members should place biohazardous materials or OPIM in containers marked with the biohazard symbol.

 Biohazard labels will:

 - Be fluorescent orange or orange/red with lettering or symbols in a contrasting color. - Contain the biohazard symbol or the word "Biohazard".